Pointers

 . - They are not extensibe, ie. their prototype cannot be changed and they cannot be assigned to.

-Usually pointer objects are expected to be received from FFI symbol calls that
+Generally pointer objects are received from FFI symbol calls that return

-return pointers themselves, or created from buffers using the
+pointers, or created from buffers using the Deno.UnsafePointer.of()

 call.